oneapi-src/oneDNN/source/programming_model.rst

 Graph serves as the context for the LLGA backend to grow graphs and generate partitions.
 A graph is created with an engine, and select() API binds the OP to a graph.
 When the construction of a graph is completed, the filter_partitions() API shall be used to generate a list of partitions.
 If the framework processes two subgraphs simultaneously, it needs to create two separate LLGA graph so that they won’t conflict with each other.

-If a framework OP is not in LLGA op set, integration has 2 options.
-1. Do not pass this OP to the backend; 2.
-Pass this OP to the backend with a Wildcard OP.
+If a framework OP is not in LLGA op set, integration has 2 options:
+* Do not pass this OP to the backend.
+* Pass this OP to the backend with a Wildcard OP.

 It’s not mandatory that all OPs binded by select() must be in a partition, the backend can decide an OP is not supported and doesn’t include it in any partition.